Dillikumarnl/parkinglot/README.md

 # Backend
 This section provides instructions for setting up and running the backend application.
+Note: For better user experience you may open the backend root in *intellij idea* IDE.

 ## Switch the present working directory to project/backend folder to run backend.
 ```